BolatovAlau/Asp.Net-Angular-Crud-with-Image/README.md

 Hi guys.
 This project in fact was a task of interviewer.
 Employer told me to do CRUD application (Create, Read, Update and Delete).
-The application also should has a filter, a grouping and an imageUploading functionality.
+The application also should has filter, grouping, validation and an imageUploading functionality.

 ### Installing